reorg/pg_repack/doc/pg_repack.rst

 DDL commands
 ^^^^^^^^^^^^

+You will not be able to perform DDL commands of the target table(s) **except** VACUUM or ANALYZE while pg_repack is working. pg_repack will hold an ACCESS SHARE lock on the target table during a full-table repack, to enforce this restriction.

-You cannot perform DDL commands of the target table(s) **except** VACUUM and ANALYZE during pg_repack.
-In many cases pg_repack will fail and rollback correctly, but there are some cases which may result in data corruption.
+If you are using version 1.1.8 or earlier, you must not attempt to perform any DDL commands on the target table(s) while pg_repack is running.
+In many cases pg_repack would fail and rollback correctly, but there were some cases in these earlier versions which could result in data corruption.

-.. class:: ddl

-TRUNCATE
-    TRUNCATE is lost.
-Deleted rows still exist after pg_repack.

-CREATE INDEX
-    It causes index corruption.

-ALTER TABLE ...
-ADD COLUMN
-    It causes loss of data.
-Newly added columns are initialized with NULLs.

-ALTER TABLE ...
-ALTER COLUMN TYPE
-    It causes data corruption.

-ALTER TABLE ...
-SET TABLESPACE
-    It causes data corruption by wrong relfilenode.

 Details